-At 16.13 hours on 5 Aug, 1942, the Arletta (Master George William Stockton Rogers), a straggler from convoy ON-115, was torpedoed and sunk by U-458 south-southwest of Cape Race.
-The master, 29 crew members and six gunners were lost.
-The first officer William H. Duncan and four crew members were rescued after 15 days by the US Coast Guard ship USS Menemsha (AG 39) and landed at Boston on 25 August.
+At 16.13 hours on 5 August 1942 the unescorted Arletta (Master George William Stockton Rogers), a straggler from convoy ON-115, was torpedoed and sunk by U-458 south-southwest of Cape Race.
+The master, 27 crew members and six gunners were lost.
+The chief officer William M. Duncan and four crew members were rescued after 15 days adrift by the US Coast Guard weather ship USS Menemsha (AG 39) and landed at Boston on 25 August.

 If you can help us with any additional information on this vessel then please contact us.